 Accommodations are available for both permanent and temporary disabilities.
 It should be noted that common illnesses such as a cold or the flu do not constitute a disability.

-Use of the SAS Exam Centre requires students to make a booking at least 14 days in advance, and no later than November 1 (fall), March 1 (winter) or July 1 (summer).
+Use of the SAS Exam Centre requires students to make a booking at least 10 days in advance, and no later than the first business day in November, March or July as appropriate for the semester.
 Similarly, new or changed accommodations for online quizzes, tests and exams must be approved at least a week ahead of time.
+For students at the Guelph campus, information can be found on the SAS website.